bluefroguk1/empire-dump/content/Wiki/Costume/The Brass Coast costumes.md

 * Whilst the style and clothing inspirations are Moorish and North African, the colours, beading and embroidery of sari and other fabrics widely available in Asian clothing shops across the UK so these can be a great source of [[Materials|materials]].
 Shalwar Kameez can be a useful base layer.
 * Both charity shops and on-line stores can be good sources of Arabic and North African loose tunics and trousers - often in white cotton which [[Will|will]] dye well in bright colours.
 * To really keep the flowing feel of Freeborn style, try avoiding heavy belts and instead secure layers of clothing with scarves; hanging pouches and scabbards from the shoulder on cords or jewelled chains.
-* Integrating the flow of jewellery with the flow of the costume is another strong marker of the Brass Coast, and internet suppliers of belly dancing costume, as well as markets and shops near Asian areas, can be a good place to find long strings of coins, bells and other adornments.
+* Integrating the flow of jewellery with the flow of the costume is another strong marker of [[The Brass Coast|the Brass Coast]], and internet suppliers of belly dancing costume, as well as markets and shops near Asian areas, can be a good place to find long strings of coins, bells and other adornments.
 * Try Asian shops for slipper shoes, or look for patterns for making Greek or Roman sandals which lace up the leg - both are common footwear for the Freeborn
 * If all this talk of silks and brocades is sounding a little pricey - check out the fabric pages to see how impressive effects can be achieved without spending a fortune
 ## Making Guides and Examples
-Folkwear make a range of patterns for North African and Arab style garments which are all perfect for the Brass Coast, for people of any gender.
+Folkwear make a range of patterns for North African and Arab style garments which are all perfect for [[The Brass Coast|the Brass Coast]], for people of any gender.
 *[https://www.folkwear.com/products/gaza-dress?variant=34353684622  Pattern 101 Gaza Dress]
 *[https://www.folkwear.com/products/egyptian-shirt?variant=34362136334 Pattern 104 Egyptian Shirt]
 *[https://www.folkwear.com/products/syrian-dress?variant=34362633998 Pattern 105 Syrian Dress]